Dealing With a U.S. Tax Refund Delay? Here Are the Reasons for the Hold-Up

 Reason #5: You May Be Flagged for Identity Theft

-If you have been a victim of identity theft and tried to e-file your tax return, you may get an error message stating a return has already been filed using your Social Security Number.
-Double-check the number to make sure it wasn’t entered incorrectly.
-If not, you’ll have to file a paper return and attach an Identity Theft Affidavit, Form 14039.
-Unfortunately, your tax return and refund may take months to process.
-While processing paper returns typically takes longer, sorting out identity theft extends that timeline even more.
+If you’ve been a victim of identity theft and attempted to e-file your tax return, you may receive an error message indicating that a return has already been filed under your Social Security Number.
+First, verify that the number was entered correctly.
+If the details are accurate, you’ll need to file a paper return and attach an Identity Theft Affidavit (Form 14039).
+Unfortunately, paper returns typically take longer to process, and the added complexity of verifying identity theft can delay your refund even further.

 Can’t Afford to Wait for Your Tax Refund?

-If the IRS doesn’t issue your refund within 45 days of accepting your return, they owe you interest for each additional day.
-The clock starts ticking on the April 15th deadline or the date you filed, whichever is later.
-If you are eligible for interest, the IRS will automatically add any interest it owes you to your tax refund.
-Just keep in mind that interest is taxable income for you on next year’s return.
+The IRS is required to issue tax refunds within 45 days of accepting your tax return.
+If they don’t meet this deadline, they owe you interest for each additional day.
+The IRS system begins the countdown from the filing date or April 15th, whichever comes later.
+If eligible, the IRS will automatically add the interest to your refund check, but be aware that the interest will be taxable income on your next year’s tax return.

 about the author